huevosabio/ai-town/ramon_readme.md

 ## This is Ramon's log

+- [2023-12-12 13:52:54] Ok, after much tinkering with the avatars, turns out just having it as its separate component is best.
+Now, I need to make sure that:
+  - lag of the of the voice doesn't lag the victory/loss [done]
+  - the eavesdropper sounds get added to the pixisound process
+  - human messages also produce sound
+  - bug when human on human conversation!
 - [2023-12-10 19:57:54] I've gone through a long tangent and am now adding avatars... :)
+  - merge name and avatar [done]
+  - remove unnecessary text from box [done]
+  - add play ht audio
+    - I currently generate audio for all agent messages, this should only be for messages that have a human audience (direct or eavesdropped)
 - [2023-12-08 11:47:41] I can't use fetch on mutation contexts :/, going to have to reshuffle how the remembering works
 - [2023-12-08 11:08:48] whenever someone accepts a conversation, I should choose a midpoint and make them both walk there, including human players
 - [2023-12-07 14:39:29] I want to set "remember conversation" for conversations in which you've